CyberFlameGO/svnpython/Doc/library/configparser.rst

 constructor as a dictionary.
 Additional defaults  may be passed into the :meth:`get` method which will override all others.

-Sections are normally stored in a built-in dictionary.
+Sections are normally stored in a builtin dictionary.
 An alternative dictionary type can be passed to the :class:`ConfigParser` constructor.
 For example, if a dictionary type is passed that sorts its keys, the sections will be sorted on write-back, as will be the keys within each section.